 - The extra large empty state variation should only be used in special instances, specifically for first-use or get started states, as well as for full-page congratulatory states, seen in those use case examples.

 Below is an example of a large empty state inside a full-page, outlining all the elements inside an empty state.
+The other empty state variations are made up of the same elements, and only differ in their spacing and text sizes.

 - Icon/image: Display associated object icons here.